WPKN Archives Archive Feed: cultureArchived radio content

 and<br />

-to help save the bees: <a href="http://www.greenpeace.org/usa/sustainable-agriculture/save-the-bees/">http://www.greenpeace.org/usa/sustainable-agriculture/save-the-bees/</a></p>http://archives.wpkn.org/http://archives.wpkn.org/bookmarks/listen/188732Sat, 24 Jun 2017 11:00:00 GMTLive Culture with Martha Willette Lewis -- Episode 27 Things that fly: Flags and Overpasses
+to help save the bees: <a href="http://www.greenpeace.org/usa/sustainable-agriculture/save-the-bees/">http://www.greenpeace.org/usa/sustainable-agriculture/save-the-bees/</a></p>https://archives.wpkn.org/https://archives.wpkn.org/bookmarks/listen/188732Sat, 24 Jun 2017 11:00:00 GMTLive Culture with Martha Willette Lewis -- Episode 27 Things that fly: Flags and Overpasses

 <p>This month’s episode features a conversation with <strong>Dave Coon</strong>, one of the organizers of<em><strong> Broad Stripes and Bright Stars </strong></em> a major art exhibition opening in late June in New Haven, and, in the second half we offer a talk with <strong>Site Projects</strong>’<strong> Laura Clarke</strong> and artist <strong>Robert Greenberg</strong> about the public artworks in the works for the highway underpass on state street, which is getting a major permanent installation by <strong>Shelia De Bretteville</strong>.</p>